ilkkamtk/mysql-example/README.md

 # Simple mysql connection + query
 1. Clone or download.
 1. Run `npm i`
-1. Change username and password in db.js
+1. Set port, user, password and database in db.js
+1. In index.js change `someTable` to a real table name from your database
 1. Run `nodemon index`
 1. Open developer tools / network in your browser or use Postman
 1. Open http://localhost:3000/test